 Utah-based PEG Development focuses on urban infill, primarily in the western United States.
 Projects include hotels, retail, and multifamily housing.

 The Fund’s strategy is to assemble a portfolio consisting primarily of ground-up development projects that are able to produce viable returns before factoring in the QOZ tax benefits.
-The Origin QOZ Fund will focus on 11 major U.S. markets: Atlanta, Austin, Charlotte, Chicago, Dallas, Denver, Houston, Minneapolis, Nashville, Phoenix, and Raleigh.
+The Origin QOZ Fund will focus on several major U.S. markets, including Atlanta, Austin, Charlotte, Chicago, Dallas, Denver, Houston, Nashville, Phoenix, and Raleigh.
 Each of these target … Read more

 Complying with the new “Opportunity Zones” section of the Tax Cuts and Jobs Act of 2017, the Fund will invest directly into a diversified portfolio of assets in qualifying zones, allowing investors to take advantage of preferential tax treatment.
 Caliber co-founder and CEO Chris Loeffler was featured on episode #32 of the Opportunity Zones Podcast … Read more